 A Look at ‘Undas’: Observing All Saints’ Day in the Philippines

-Undas Tradition in the Philippines
+Undas Tradition or All Saints’ Day in the Philippines

-On November 1, All Saints’ Day or undas is a day to remember the departed.
+Like the many Philippine traditions Filipinos observe in their daily lives, on November 1, All Saints’ Day or undas is a day to remember the departed.
 Filipinos customarily visit the tombs and graves of their deceased family members.
 They often spend a good part of the day repairing these tombs and cleaning them.
 Some families even spend the night around their loved ones’ tombs, passing the long hours of the evening by playing card games, eating, drinking alcohol, and singing.
 Prayers are also offered this day as well as a novena in thirteen Roman Catholic churches in the Philippines.

 Scroll down for the video